trailofdad/straylight-wiki/src/pages/posts/2018-05-24-battle-of-arwa/index.md

 ---
-title: Fire rains down over Arwa VIII
+title: The Battle of Arwa
 date: "2018-05-24T09:46:37.121Z"
 layout: post
 path: "/the-battle-of-arwa/"
 categories:
-  - Announcement
-  - Corp History
   - Battle Report
 description: This is a first-person account of a fleet engagement that appears in our latest video, [Who Dares Wins.](https://www.youtube.com/watch?v=diFsV8f-FXY).
 ---

 ![](https://img.youtube.com/vi/diFsV8f-FXY/maxresdefault.jpg)

-_This is a first-person account of a fleet engagement that appears in our latest video, [Who Dares Wins.](https://www.youtube.com/watch?v=diFsV8f-FXY)_

-Player-built structures, despite their sometimes insignificant tactical value, often make for excellent opportunities of escalation in Metropolis.
-SAS was not involved in the initial siege of these structures, nor did we own them - but we seized the chance to engage from the perspective of a third party contributing to chaos.
+Citadels often make for excellent opportunities of escalation.
+We were not involved in the siege of these structures, nor did we own them - but we seized the chance to engage as a third party.

 <!--more-->